Ch1ffr3punk/QuickMail/README.md

 blacklist or whitelist, so that  your MTA becomes
 not an open relay.

-In the client you don't have to set a From:, Date:
+In the client you don't have to set a From:, Date: or
-or Message-ID: beader, because the server sets them.
+Message-ID: and MIME beaders, because the server sets them.

 For a Subject: header containing UTF-8 chars there
 is a MIME button in the lower left, which converts
 your Subject: content to proper MIME base64 encoding.

 ![quickmail](img/1.png)